The Surprising Link Between Sleep and Weight Loss

 Sleep deprivation can lead to hormonal imbalances that stimulate appetite, leading to increased calorie intake and subsequent weight gain.

-Circadian rhythms impact metabolic processes, including and energy expenditure.
+Circadian rhythms impact metabolic processes, including digestion and energy expenditure.

 Disruption of these rhythms due to inadequate or irregular sleep patterns can compromise the body’s ability to manage weight effectively.